maestrano/maestrano-java/README.md

 # mode the email we assign to him looks like "usr-sdf54.cld-45aa2@mail.maestrano.com".
 But don't
 # worry we take care of forwarding any email you would send to this address
 sso.creationMode="virtual"

+# when sso.enabled=true, this permit to overload the x509 Certificate value
+# => x509Certificate
+sso.x509Certificate=

+# => x509Fingerprint
+# when sso.enabled=true, this permit to overload the x509 FingerPrint value
+sso.x509Fingerprint=

 # ===> Account Webhooks
 # Single sign on has been setup into your app and Maestrano users are now able
 # to use your service.
 Great!
 Wait what happens when a business (group) decides to